Synthetixio/SIPs/sips/sip-92.md

 ### Debt pool and Interest

 Each loan contributes to the size of the debt pool.
 When a loan is opened, the debt pool increases by the amount of the synth borrowed.
-Now, while the debt of the borrower is fixed, they are free to exchange their synths.
+While the debt of the borrower is fixed, they are free to exchange their synths.
 This means that the profit/loss from their trading activities is absorbed by the SNX stakers and increases in proportion with the ratio of non SNX debt to SNX debt.
-We call this utilisation ratio U and desire that as it increases,  the cost of borrowing increases with it, to compensate stakers for the increased risk.
+We call this utilisation ratio \(U\) and require that as it increases, the cost of borrowing increases with it, to compensate stakers for the increased risk.
 A simple linear funtion is sufficient for our needs.

-\[i \ := \ mU + b \ \]
+\\(i \ := \ mU + b \\)

 Utilisation changes anytime the debt pool composition changes.
 It is not feasible to update every loan whenever the debt pool changes.
 Instead, whenever a loan is interacted with, we check the utilisation and determine the total accrued interest per base currency unit, using the same approach described by [SIP 80](https://sips.synthetix.io/sips/sip-80#aggregate-debt-calculation).
 This means we can calculate the interest accrued on a particular loan in constant time.
 Interest is charged whenever a repayment is made, a liquidation occurs, or a loan is closed.